 Fender Player II Chambered Stratocasters

-One of the most popular recent Stratocaster variations is the chambered body, as evidenced by Eric Johnson's signature instrument.
-We're exceptionally glad to see this feature available in the Player II line, enabling more players to experience a unique tonal variation on the iconic instrument.
-Fender has created two versions of this guitar—one in mahogany and another in ash, both offered with a traditional SSS configuration, as well as an HSS pickup arrangement with an Alnico II Player Series humbucker in the bridge position, along with a pair of Alnico V Player Series single coils for the middle and neck.
-If you lean toward a jazzier, more soulful style, or simply want to overlay a little extra warmth and vibe on your Strat sound, these Player II chambered instruments are definitely your sweet spot.
+One of the most popular recent Fender Stratocaster variations is the chambered body, as evidenced by Eric Johnson's signature Strat.
+We're exceptionally glad to see this feature available in the Player II line, enabling more players to experience a unique tonal variation, as well as weight relief for less fatigue over lengthy performances.
+Fender has created two versions of this guitar—one in mahogany and another in ash.
+Both are offered with a traditional SSS configuration, as well as an HSS pickup arrangement with an Alnico II Player Series humbucker in the bridge position, along with a pair of Alnico V Player Series single coils for the middle and neck.

 Pictured: Fender Player II Stratocaster HSS Chambered Ash with Maple Neck in Aged Cherry Burst